 The Bill also includes minor amendments to the Biodiscovery Act 2004 to streamline the process for companies to negotiate benefit sharing agreements and a minor amendment to the Sustainable Ports Development Act 2015.
 Find further information on biodiscovery in Queensland or sustainable port development.

 The Bill was referred to the Infrastructure, Planning and Natural Resources Committee, which tabled its report to parliament on 13 July 2017.

 The Bill was passed by the Legislative Assembly on 7 September 2017.

 Announcement of new Gasfields Commission Board

 The review recommended the number of commissioners could be reduced from six to three.
 Consistent with this recommendation, on 1 December 2016, Minister for State Development and Minister for Natural Resources and Mines announced the appointments of a new chairperson, Ms Ruth Wade, and three commissioners, Ms Fleur Anderson, Mr Ian Hayllor and Mr Rick Wilkinson.

-The new chairperson and part-time commissioners will commence in their roles on 1 December 2016.
+The new chairperson and part-time commissioners commenced their roles on 1 December 2016.

 - 23 March 2016 - Public written submissions to the review invited

 - April – May 2016 - Targeted stakeholder consultation including face to face meetings in the regions